mxcube/mxcubecore/docs/source/dev/queue.md

 :width: 400
 :alt: More complex queue

-*A nested strucutre, A group (Group1) with several sub groups each with several data collections.
+*A nested structure, A group (Group1) with several sub groups each with several data collections.
 Group 1 could for instance be a workflow carrying out multiple sets of data collections (each set in its own group)*
 ```

 The execution order is depth first, so that all the children of a node are executed before the node's siblings.
 Each node has a `execute` method that defines its main logic and `pre_execute`and `post_execute` methods that are executed before and after the main `execute` method.
 There are also means to stop, pause and skip entries (by raising `QueueSkipEntryException`).